140 Best Alien Race Names: Species & Civilization Ideas for Sci-Fi Stories

 Legionus

 Disciplined humanoid military culture organized into professional legions.
-Their tactical coordination and battlefield discipline are legendary across known space.
+Their tactical coordination and battlefield discipline are known across charted space.

 Rapthari